 5 Tips for Coping With Anxiety When Going Back to School as an Adult

-Today, more and more adults are returning to college, whether to finally start their education, finish up a degree program or furthering their education with a masters or doctorate degree.
+Today, more and more adults are returning to college — whether to finally start their education, finish up a degree program, or furthering their education with a masters or doctorate degree.
 But, as with children with anxiety, going back to school can be scary.
-You may worry that you won't fit in, wonder how you are going to finance your education, fear that you can't keep up with the workload or be concerned about taking tests.
+You may worry that you won't fit in, wonder how you are going to finance your education, fear that you can't keep up with the workload, or be concerned about taking tests.
 Whether you are quitting your job and going back full-time or returning part-time, your anxieties can be overwhelming.
-The following are 5 tips to help adult learners succeed at college:
+The following are five tips to help adult learners succeed at college.

-Plan your time.
 As an adult, you have plenty of responsibilities.
-You may have a full-time job, children and a household to run.
-All of these obligations take away from your ability to complete homework, write papers and study for tests.
-Plan out your week, blocking off time for you to work on your studies; let your family know that during these times they will need to fend for themselves.
+You may have a full-time work, children, and a household to run.
+All of these obligations take away from your ability to complete homework, write papers, and study for tests.
+Plan out your week, blocking off time for you to work on your studies.
+Let your family know that during these times they will need to fend for themselves.
 If you have younger children, talk with your partner about him or her caring for the children during these times or consider hiring a babysitter to give you blocks of time to focus on your schoolwork.

-Take care of yourself.
 Trying to do too much can take a toll on your health.
-You may find yourself giving up sleep or skipping meals to try to get everything done but as the weeks go on, you may feel tired and burned-out.
+You may find yourself giving up sleep or skipping meals to try to get everything done, but as the weeks go on, you may feel tired and burned-out.
 Instead, make a list of what chores are most important and focus on getting those done.
-Enlist your family to help and let less important tasks go.
+Enlist your family to help and let less-important tasks go.
 Getting a good night's sleep and eating right will not only help keep your anxiety under control, it will help you be more focused and alert during classes.

 As you continue your college education, write down areas of your life that seem overwhelming and work with your family to find ways to compensate instead of trying to manage everything on your own.
-If you are currently under treatment for anxiety, keep up with it; this isn't a good time to let it go because you don't have time - in the end the time you spend managing anxiety will probably be more than keeping up with therapy or doctor's appointments.
+If you are currently under treatment for anxiety, keep up with it.
+This isn't a good time to let it go because you don't have time.
+In the end, the time you spend managing anxiety will probably be more than keeping up with therapy or doctor appointments.